kitao/pyxel/README.md

 ### Create Pyxel Application

-After importing the Pyxel module in your python script, specify the window size with `init` function first, then starts the Pyxel application with `run` function.
+After importing the Pyxel module in your python script, specify the window size with the `init` function first, then starts the Pyxel application with the `run` function.

 ```python
 import pyxel